SingularityMan/vector_companion/README.md

 ### Prerequisites

-- You will need `Python 3.10` or greater.
+- You will need `Python 3.12`.
+- You also need to install `Ollama` if you haven't already and download any models you'd like to use in Ollama.
 - You will need a `torch` version compatible with your CUDA version (12.2 or greater, 12.4 recommended) installed (for Mac just install torch).

 For example, to install pytorch 2.5.1 with CUDA 12.4 compatibility: